 There are many tales concerning the origins of Dominiques.
 One story describes birds from the French colony of Saint Dominique, now Haiti, being imported to develop the breed, while others conclude that Asian and European chicken breeds contributed to their United States origins.

 The most well-known origin story dates back to the 1750s and the East American pilgrims.

 Dominiques are believed to have arrived in America and were widely distributed in the Eastern United States with the help of the Pilgrims, which is also the reason they are known as Pilgrim fowl.

 Interestingly, the Dominique has several names which include the Old Grey Hen, the Blue Spotted Hen, Dominicker, and the Dominic.

-They were hardy and naturally foraged for their food making them an independent breed.
+They were hardy and naturally foraged for their own food making them an independent breed.
 While Dominiques have retained much of their traditional appearance, the New York Poultry Society decided that the single comb be replaced by the rose comb variety in 1871.

 By 1874, the Dominique chicken was recognized by the American Poultry Association.

 The popularity of the Dominique breed started to decline by 1920 and despite having survived the Great Depression owing to their hardiness, their numbers really suffered during World War II with the rise of the poultry industry.

 In 1970, there were only four flocks that were maintained by breeders and flock owners Robert Henderson, Henry Miller, Edward Uber, and Carl Gallaher.
 A rescue mission ensued and according to the Livestock Conservancy, their numbers recovered between 1983 and 2006.